 This famous temple is the home to a 42-meter-high, 8 meters wide reclining Buddha statue that offers one of the most impressive sights in the city.
 The temple is located in the Pratu Chai sub-district and is a must-visit temple complex 🎓

-As we mentioned before, the Ayutthaya Historical Park is a UNESCO World Heritage site 🎓 and is home to 67 temples and ruins.
+As mentioned, the Ayutthaya Historical Park, a UNESCO World Heritage site 🎓, is home to 67 temples and ruins.
 It was once the epicenter of the Siamese capital city and is still uber-impressive today with its expansive ruins and mesmerizing architecture 🧐 If you are a history buff, this is the ultimate place to visit in Ayutthaya.

-When you are in Ayutthaya visit the stunning Wat Phra Mahthat temple that is famously home to a colossal stone Buddha head 👓.
-A perfect place for a photo opportunity.
-The eerie feeling at this temple with its ancient ruins takes you back to a bygone age and offers some amazing photo opportunities.
+When you are in Ayutthaya, visit the stunning Wat Phra Mahthat temple that is famously home to a colossal stone Buddha head 👓—a perfect place for a photo opportunity.
+The eerie feeling at this temple with its ancient ruins takes you back to a bygone age and offers some fantastic photo opportunities.

-There are so many places to see and things to do in Ayutthaya.
-Aside from the numerous temples, if you are looking to visit a museum 🧐, make sure you visit the Ayutthaya Historical Study Centre, Baan Hollanda, and Chantharakasem National Museum.
-If you are looking to explore the ancient city’s markets, you must visit Chao Phrom Market.
-Chao Phrom Market is located near the Pasak River 📎 on U-Thong Rd and is home to lots of night market options.
+There are a lot of different places to see and things to do in Ayutthaya.
+Aside from the numerous temples, if you want to visit a museum 🧐, visit the Ayutthaya Historical Study Centre, Baan Hollanda, and Chantharakasem National Museum.
+To explore the ancient city’s markets, you must visit Chao Phrom Market.
+Chao Phrom Market is located near the Pasak River 📎 on U-Thong Rd and has many night market options.

-If you are looking for something a little more touristy, then visit the Ayothaya floating market.
-Another popular place for tourists in Ayutthaya is the Elephantstay attraction that is a non-profit elephant village 💯 that offers an exciting way to interact with those majestic beasts.
+If you want something more touristy, visit the Ayutthaya floating market.
+Another popular place for tourists in Ayutthaya is the Elephantstay attraction, a non-profit elephant village 💯 that offers an exciting way to interact with those majestic beasts.

 If you are looking for a cheap and friendly way to get around Ayutthaya while you are here, tuk-tuks and taxis are the usual modes of transportation 🧐 One of the best ways to explore the city is by bicycle.
 You can rent bikes throughout the city for as little as 40 to 50 THB per day, and if you are on a budget or have a real adventurer’s spirit, renting out a bicycle is the ideal choice 👓

-Ayutthaya is one of the most ancient and vital places in Thailand in terms of history and culture.
-It is essential while you are here that you explore everything the city has to offer 🧐 From temples to markets and lots of museums, Ayutthaya is a living and breathing history lesson, and if you are into archaeological ruins, you will have a great time.
+Ayutthaya is one of Thailand's most ancient and vital places in terms of history and culture.
+While you are here, you must explore everything the city has to offer 🧐 From temples to markets and many museums, Ayutthaya is a living and breathing history lesson.
+If you are into archaeological ruins, you will have a great time.

 : the junction of two rivers of approximately equal width or an act or process of merging